Skip to main content

 “Public sector finances are already stretched following the pandemic, so while stronger public financial management can release some of the resources required, the capital markets will need to fill the gap.
 With sovereign bonds already making up almost 40% of the $100 trillion global bond market in 2022, IPSASB’s proposed standard on climate-related disclosures will be help governments provide consistent, comparable, and verifiable information and will ultimately help them maintain access to capital markets.”

-To promote global consistency and comparability, SRS ED 1, Climate-related Disclosures proposes public sector specific guidance which builds on the International Sustainability Standards Board (ISSB) global baseline.
-In doing so, SRS ED 1 proposes principles for the more limited group of public sector entities that have responsibility for climate-related public policy programs and their outcomes.
+To promote global consistency and comparability, IPSASB SRS ED 1, Climate-related Disclosures proposes public sector specific guidance which builds on the International Sustainability Standards Board (ISSB) global baseline.
+In doing so, IPSASB SRS ED 1 proposes principles for the more limited group of public sector entities that have responsibility for climate-related public policy programs and their outcomes.

 Sue Lloyd, ISSB Vice-Chair, said: "The public sector is a major component of global capital markets so ensuring public sector organisations disclose high quality, comparable sustainability information is important to meet the information needs of investors.
 By building on the ISSB’s global baseline which is being adopted by jurisdictions around the world IPSASB is bringing the public sector into the global sustainability reporting ecosystem.
 Consistency in disclosure requirements will help support comparability across sectors and is essential to driving an efficient corporate reporting system, reducing complexity and fragmentation that could undermine the usefulness of sustainability information in investor decision-making.”

-The IPSASB urges public sector stakeholders, including preparers of public sector climate-related and other sustainability reports, regional and national sustainability reporting standard setters, professional accountants, sustainability assurance providers, and interested members of the public including indigenous peoples to share their comments on the proposed standard and other matters raised in SRS ED 1 by February 28, 2025.
-Feedback received on SRS ED 1 will shape the final standard which will assist governments and other public sectors around the world in being accountable for their actions to address climate change.
+The IPSASB urges public sector stakeholders, including preparers of public sector climate-related and other sustainability reports, regional and national sustainability reporting standard setters, professional accountants, sustainability assurance providers, and interested members of the public including indigenous peoples to share their comments on the proposed standard and other matters raised in IPSASB SRS ED 1 by February 28, 2025.
+Feedback received on IPSASB SRS ED 1 will shape the final standard which will assist governments and other public sectors around the world in being accountable for their actions to address climate change.

-To discuss the proposals outlined in the draft standard, the importance of public sector leadership in climate reporting, and how the standard aligns with global sustainability efforts, the IPSASB is hosting an online launch event for SRS ED 1 featuring an insightful discussion between Ian Carruthers, IPSASB Chair, Sue Lloyd, Vice-Chair of the International Sustainability Standards Board (ISSB), and Lee White, Chief Executive Officer of IFAC, moderated by Owen Mapley, Chief Executive Officer of CIPFA.
+To discuss the proposals outlined in the draft standard, the importance of public sector leadership in climate reporting, and how the standard aligns with global sustainability efforts, the IPSASB is hosting an online launch event for IPSASB SRS ED 1 featuring an insightful discussion between Ian Carruthers, IPSASB Chair, Sue Lloyd, Vice-Chair of the International Sustainability Standards Board (ISSB), and Lee White, Chief Executive Officer of IFAC, moderated by Owen Mapley, Chief Executive Officer of CIPFA.
 Register here to join virtually on November 13, 14:00 UTC.

 How to Access